Latrobe-IT-2021-Project3AB-Team-PASS/The-Wild-Vet-Pet-App/README.md

 The app can run best performance with large than 6.3" android device.

-This project only allow for learning only.
+This project only allow to use for learning only.
 Please DO NOT COPY THIS PROJECT.